distributed-text-services/tei-proposal/RevisedNewProposal.md

 # Revised Proposal

 The TEI element [`<cRefPattern>`](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-cRefPattern.html) defines a mechanism for resolving "canonical" references into machine-actionable URIs.
 While it permits automated resolution of these references, it does not provide for the automated *construction* of references.
 So while TEI documents can declare how citations should be treated, they can't actually declare how those citations should be made.
-This means systems that might want to do things with a document's citation structure, like automatically chunk a large document into smaller pieces or generate an automatic table of contents are at a disadvantage.
+This means systems that might want automatically to do things with a document's citation structure, like chunk a large document into smaller pieces or generate a table of contents are at a disadvantage.

 We are proposing two new elements to allow documents to declare their citation structure and to specify how structural infomration may be extracted from them: